LiteLDev/LeviLamina/docs/install/install_windows.md

 !!! danger
     Upgrading LeviLamina may result in data loss.
 Please make sure you have a backup of your data before upgrading.

-### Install via lipUI

-Before installation, you should obtain a copy of lipUI.
-See the guides [here](https://docs.lippkg.com/lipui_quickstart.html).

-Then you can start lipUI, select a proper workspace, and install LeviLamina from Tooth Index.

 ### Install Manually